[Relevant documents: Oral evidence taken before the Women and Equalities Committee on 15 November 2017, on Women in the House of Commons, HC 507.]

 I am glad to see that there has been progress in women’s representation in this place.
 In my own seat of Glasgow Central, none of the nine candidates were women in 2010, but three out of nine were women in 2015, and in 2017 it was the only seat in the country with an all-female candidate list.
 Progress has been made, but it is not enough.
 We need to think about how we support women when they get to this place.
 We need to look at maternity leave and support during pregnancy and we need to look at family-friendly hours.
 We also need to look at even more radical things.
 I have suggested before that we should have a version of the French suppléant system, in which Members could have somebody to job-share with or fill in for them when they are not here.

 We also need to look at the impact of the boundary review and whether we can do more about safe seats and incumbency.
-To help to address those issues, the SNP has taken the approach that, if a male MSP stands down, there will be an all-women shortlist in that seat to fill that gap.
+To help to address those issues, the SNP has taken the approach that if a male MSP stands down, there will be an all-women shortlist in that seat to fill that gap.
 The former Member for Ochil and South Perthshire, Tasmina Ahmed-Sheikh, is our national women and equalities officer.
 She has done a huge amount of work to encourage women to stand; she runs a women’s academy and is working to get women’s confidence up.
 That confidence is so important.
-Men will often put themselves forward for things after looking at the job description and thinking, “Of course I can do that”, when they can only do half of the things on the description.
-Women will look at the job description and think “I couldn’t possibly do that”.
+Men will often put themselves forward for things after looking at the job description and thinking, “Of course I can do that,” when they can only do half of the things in the description.
+Women will look at the job description and think, “I couldn’t possibly do that.”